finopsfoundation/framework/_resources/project--adopting-finops-avoiding-pitfalls.md

 #### Real-world story:

 > The best way to build trust and gain traction in the company is to show immediate results, and those happen with the low hanging fruit, which can manifest in easy tasks.
-At a gaming company that first task was going over all the storage (Disk) and cleaning the unused ones ( unattached), That initial swap removed $1400 of the monthly consumption, than we enabled a life cycle on the long term storage (S3/ Storage accounts) and that reduced the billing from $64,000 a month to $56,000.
+At a gaming company that first task was going over all the storage (Disk) and cleaning the unused ones ( unattached), That initial swap removed $1400 of the monthly consumption, then they enabled a life cycle on the long term storage (S3/ Storage accounts) and that reduced the billing from $64,000 a month to $56,000.
 >
-> At the monthly meeting of cost evaluation, after the BI team presented the growth and company intake, FinOps presented the cloud expanse and showed that even though the cloud usage grew that month by 3% (roughly 150,000 players) , due to the actions done by the FinOps, cloud costs shrunk by 1.5%.
-This gave the management the confidence  that the FinOps team is doing a responsible job in maintaining the cloud cost under supervision while ensuring that none of the business goals and activities are hindered.
+> At the monthly meeting of cost evaluation, after the BI team presented the growth and company intake, the FinOps team presented the cloud expanse and showed that even though the cloud usage grew that month by 3% (roughly 150,000 players) , due to the actions done by the FinOps team, cloud costs shrunk by 1.5%.
+This gave the management the confidence that the FinOps team is doing a responsible job in maintaining the cloud cost under supervision while ensuring that none of their business goals and activities are hindered.

 #### Real-world story: